adma224/aws-real-time-sentiment-analysis/README.md

 ### What we know about the data

-The data was extracted from a [Sentiment140 dataset with 1.6 million tweets](https://www.kaggle.com/datasets/kazanova/sentiment140/code).
+The data was extracted from a .
 It contains the following features

 - target: the polarity of the tweet (0 = negative, 2 = neutral, 4 = positive)
 - ids: The id of the tweet ( 2087)